 |How to pronounce this name.||Igor Mineyev's Math Page.|

 Do you want democracy?
-Do you want your true opinion to be counted?
-Demand a simple, purely mathematical solution: approval voting, or the more general score voting = range voting.
-Either one is better than ranked-choice voting.
+Demand a simple, purely mathematical solution: approval voting, or better the more general score voting aka range voting, or even better its variation called STAR voting.

 Bees have a better democracy.
 We need to keep up.